Key Takeaways

 You’ll want to work with a trusted financial advisor and speak to representatives from the providers you’re considering before making any decisions.

-Read More: How To Tell If an Annuity Provider Is Legitimate
+Read More: How to Customize an Annuity

 Purchasing an Annuity

-Once you’ve decided to purchase an annuity, you can complete the application and transfer the funds to pay the premium.
+After choosing the annuity product that’s best for you, you can complete the application and transfer the funds to pay the premium.
 This completes the purchasing process.

 After the contract has officially been issued, the annuity’s free look period begins.
 This period typically lasts between 10 and 30 days, depending on what your state’s insurance commissioner requires.
 During the free look period, you can cancel your contract with no penalty and receive a full refund.

 The free look period is an opportunity to review your contract in full one last time.
-Make sure you understand the fees and how interest is credited as well as how any riders or extra provisions will affect your contract.
+Make sure you understand the fees and how interest is credited, as well as how any riders or extra provisions will affect your contract.

 Questions To Ask When You’re Ready To Buy

-- What is the guaranteed minimum interest rate?
+- What is the minimum guaranteed interest rate?

 - What is the current interest rate?